 - Expulsion.
 Expulsion is permanent separation from the University.
 A student who has been expelled is prohibited from entering any University property and participating in any University activity or program.
 Expulsions result in a permanent entry on the internal academic record and official academic transcript maintained by the Registrar.
 These entries cannot be removed once applied.

-In addition to imposing a community status, the Administrative Reviewer or Hearing Officer(s) may assign accompanying terms designed to ensure responsible behavior and the well-being of the University community, help the responsible student learn from the experience, and ameliorate the effects of the conduct on the aggrieved student(s).
-Examples of accompanying terms include but are not limited to restitution, reflection or research papers, letters of apology, restorative circles, attending or presenting educational programs, No Contact Orders, or referrals to other offices and resources on campus.
-Please refer to the Office of Student Conduct and Community Standards website for more information about accompanying terms.
+The Administrative Reviewer or Hearing Officer(s) may assign terms designed to ensure responsible behavior and the well-being of the University community, help the responsible student learn from the experience, and ameliorate the effects of the conduct on the aggrieved community member(s).
+Examples of terms include but are not limited to restitution, reflection or research papers, letters of apology, restorative dialogues, attending or presenting educational programs, No Contact Orders, or referrals to other offices and resources on campus.

 Additionally, in cases where there is a community status assigned, the Administrative Reviewer or Hearing Officer(s) may impose university restrictions.
 Examples of university restrictions include, but are not limited to, removal from or reassignment of housing, denial of off-campus permission, restriction from representing the University for a period of time, restriction from student leadership positions, and/or limitation of access to University sanctioned events.